#include <sys/ddi.h> #include <sys/sunddi.h> int prefixattach(dev_info_t *dip, ddi_attach_cmd_t cmd);

 The DDI_ATTACH command must be provided in the attach(9E) entry point.
 DDI_ATTACH is used to initialize a given device instance.
 When attach(9E) is called with cmd set to DDI_ATTACH, all normal kernel services (such as kmem_alloc(9F)) are available for use by the driver.
 Device interrupts are not blocked when attaching a device to the system.

-The attach(9E) function will be called once for each instance of the device on the system with cmd set to DDI_ATTACH.
-Until attach(9E) succeeds, the only driver entry points which may be called are open(9E) and getinfo(9E).
+The attach(9E) function is called once for each instance of the device on the system with cmd set to DDI_ATTACH.
+Until attach(9E) succeeds, the only driver entry point which may be called is getinfo(9E).
 See the Writing Device Drivers for more information.
 The instance number may be obtained using ddi_get_instance(9F).

 At attach time, all components of a power-manageable device are assumed to be at unknown levels.
 Before using the device, the driver needs to bring the required component(s) to a known power level.
 The pm_raise_power(9F) function can be used to set the power level of a component.
 This function must not be called before data structures referenced in power(9E) have been initialized.